Welcome, friends!

 Also, no piece can be exactly duplicated because the human hand can’t repeat things like a machine can - so consider yourself the proud owner of something distinct and timeless.

-And in case you were wondering about my 91 year old grandmother, she still lives with us and still working part time.
+And in case you were wondering about my sweet grandmother, she is now several years older, still lives with us and is still managing a team.
 Crazy, right?
 She climbed the corporate ladder decades ago and paved the way for the ladies of my generation.
 Ever heard of the little Texas-based cosmetics company, Mary Kay?
-My sweet Meme has been with them since the very beginning (when they were selling cosmetics out of a 2-car garage in Dallas) and is still to this day, an Executive Senior Director.
+My sweet Meme has been with them since the very beginning (when they were selling cosmetics out of a 2-car garage in Dallas and Mary Kay her self was holding the sales meetings) and is still to this day, an Executive Senior Director.
 I owe everything I am to this sassy, little West Texan firecracker!
 She’s my best friend, heart & soul and the greatest role model I could ever ask for.